Overview

 In March 2008, Patrick settled a landmark Sherman Act I antitrust lawsuit brought against the largest Managed Care Organizations and Hospital Systems in Kansas City.
 In Heartland Surgical v.
 HCA Midwest Division, et al No. 05-2164, Patrick's client Heartland Spine & Specialty Hospital, a physician owned spine and specialty acute care hospital in Overland Park, Kansas, claimed that the dominant hospital systems had conspired among themselves and with the dominant Managed Care Organizations to prevent Heartland from obtaining in-network provider contracts.
 Heartland also alleged the defendants tortiously interfered with Heartland's ability to obtain provider contracts.
 Over 100 depositions were taken in the case and nearly 4 million pages of documents were exchanged between the parties.
 After the trial court denied summary judgment on Heartland's boycott claims and ruled after a lengthy Daubert hearing that it had a submissable damages case in excess of $140,000,000 (with treble damages), the case settled with all 11 defendants.
 Patrick and his firm were featured on the cover of Modern Health Care twice while the case was pending.
 The case was also frequently covered in The National Law Journal as well as other leading health care and antitrust publications.

 In February 2008, Patrick won a $7.1 million jury verdict from a Jackson County, Missouri jury in a breach of license, fraud and unfair competition case.
 In Overlap, Inc. v.
 A.G.
 Edwards, No. 03-cv-201858, the jury awarded both actual and punitive damages after a two-week trial.
-This is one of several cases Pat has brought on behalf of a Kansas City software developer against some of the largest national brokerage firms in the country for violating Overlap's licensing and intellectual property rights.
+This is one of several cases Patrick has brought on behalf of a Kansas City software developer against some of the largest national brokerage firms in the country for violating Overlap's licensing and intellectual property rights.

 In November 2007, Patrick obtained a $1.6 million policy limit settlement in a runaway trailer case that resulted in the tragic death of the father of his clients.
 The lawsuit claimed that Defendants failed to conduct even a cursory inspection of the trailer and truck prior to operating the vehicle that would have revealed the improper ball and hitch assembly, the improper installation and use of the safety chain, and the unconnected safety cable and electronic braking device on the homemade 2-ton trailer that resulted in the wrongful death.